Should Oxygen Be In Your Skincare?•

 Probably not.
 H2O2, better known as hydrogen peroxide, is a substance that releases oxygen, which is a chemical element utilized medicinally to regenerate damaged tissue.
 While proven beneficial for wound healing, H2O2, when applied to the skin, has been shown to generate free radicals.
-Yes, those are the nasty molecules that induce premature aging, destroy healthy skin cells, and break down skin-plumping collagen.
+Yes, those nasty molecules that induce premature aging, destroy healthy skin cells, and break down skin-plumping collagen.

 So why is this chemical in your new skin cream?

 According to numerous beauty companies, oxygen has anti-inflammatory, glowing, and renewing benefits for the skin.
 Sadly, they've based their claims on research designed around wound healing.
 When severe wounds are present on the body, tissue regeneration requires an increase in topical oxygen because it eases the pain and swelling of the wound.
 However, research regarding oxygen therapy is still limited and unproven.
 In addition, injuries typically aren't comprised of antioxidants and vitamins as your face cream would be.

 Why bring up antioxidants?
 Many skincare products, such as serums and creams, contain valuable antioxidants designed to help protect the skin from oxidative stressors such as oxygen and pollution.
 But if H2O2, an oxygen-releasing substance, is in a product how does that benefit your skin?
 It doesn't.

 While the hype sounds tantalizing, medical journals, scientific research, and years of medical proof aren't backing the hype.
 Research shows that applying oxygen to the skin could have an adverse effect, thus making you look years older – not younger!